-Debt happens inevitably with time
+Tech debt happens inevitably over time

-That point is critical to stress, because the blame game often follows discussions of technical debt, which can be incredibly toxic to a working environment.
+The blame game often follows discussions of technical debt, which can be incredibly toxic to a working environment.
 Instead of viewing tech debt as a fault, managers can reframe tech debt as a success: The tech debt a team accrues also has gotten them to where they need to be.
 Even if that debt is a splendid mess right now, a team can still celebrate its progress thus far.

 Andrea Goulet compared paying down technical debt to remodeling a house.
 It doesn’t matter how well you build a house: Eventually, you’re going to need to replace the roof.
 Other features may not age well, and so they can be replaced down the line.
 That doesn’t mean the original roof or kitchen appliances were faulty at all.
 You’re simply doing the work that your house needs to continue to last.

 The same goes for a codebase and a team’s processes, especially as your team gets better over time.
 Strategies and approaches that worked well at one time may simply be outdated or inefficient.
 Newer methods can replace worn-out ones, and quick, inexpensive solutions can be swapped out for higher-quality replacements as resources allow.

 Returning to Goulet’s home-maintenance metaphor, a worn-out roof is a natural part of an aging house, but it still needs replaced if the home will continue to be inhabitable.
 Unaddressed technical debt might get a team by for a while, but eventually the issues will start to affect greater areas of the production process and the codebase.

 There are also human considerations on top of organizational ones.
 Agile coach Declan Whelan shared some ways that technical debt impacts engineering companies on the individual, team and organizational level: